aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Setting
 -----------------------
-A  :class:`~aiidalab_qe.common.panel.Panel` will register a new panel in the configuration Step, e.g. the ``Hello workd`` panel.
+A  :class:`~aiidalab_qe.common.panel.Panel` will register a new panel in the configuration step, e.g. the ``Hello world`` panel.

 .. image:: ../_static/images/plugin_setting.png

-In this class, one can add widgets (e.g, Float, Int) to the GUI.
+In this class, one can add widgets (e.g. Float, Int) to the GUI.
 The values of these widgets will be used in the WorkChain.
 One needs to override the ``get_panel_value`` method to tell QeApp how to use the values from the widgets.
 One also need to override the ``set_panel_value`` method to tell QeApp how to reload the panel values from previous calculation, and the ``reset`` method to reset the panel to the default values.